vendramin/vendramin.github.io/index.md

 ### Mathematics

-*   [YangBaxter](http://gap-packages.github.io/YangBaxter/) (with A. Konovalov).
+*   [YangBaxter](http://gap-packages.github.io/YangBaxter/) (with O. Konovalov).
 A GAP package for set-theoretical solutions of the YBE, braces, racks and quandles, cycle sets
 *   [Rig](http://github.com/vendramin/rig) (with M. Graña).
 A GAP package for racks, quandles, and Nichols algebras
 *   Python/Sage [script](files/der.tar.bz2) for Nichols algebras and derivations
 *   [Sarna](http://github.com/vendramin/sarna) (with M. Graña and I. Heckenberger)